nwoeanhinnogaehr/412-W19-G5-public/Competition_2_Report.md

 the turtlebot asummes it has reached a red line and stops accordingly.

 ##### Location 1
-At location 1, we used two differnt implementations to detect how many objects were in front.
+At location 1, we used two different implementations to detect how many objects were in front.
 The first one used the data from the laser scanner to run the get_objects() function.
 This function takes the laserscanner data and returns a list of ranges for each object found that was above the size of 60 units wide.
 The second implementation used the detect(image, color, cutoff=7000) function from the shape_detect library we made which returned the number of red objects that were found from the camera of the turtlebot.
+7000 is the minimum number of pixels in a region for it to be counted.
 Though we found some inconsistances in both implementations, we decided to used the color detection implementation for the competition.

 ##### Location 2
+At location two, the shapes are detected using the camera.
+When the robot reaches the end of the line, it turns slightly to center itself, then based on a single frame from the camera will seperately detect the green and red shapes.
+It stores the detected green shape in a global value so that it can be compared against the shapes at location 3.
+All shape detection is done using the `shape_detect` module, using a cutoff of 7000.

 ##### Location 3

+### Shape detect module

 ### State Diagram